theJaxon/CKAD/README.md

 k completion -h # In case you forgot the source command listed above
 ```

+Also check the [cheatsheet](https://kubernetes.io/docs/reference/kubectl/cheatsheet/) from the documentation for easier access

 2. [Delete](https://stackoverflow.com/a/33510531) all pods in a NS
 ```bash
 kubectl delete --all po --namespace=<name>